-Originally from Oak Ridge, Tennessee, I graduated from Harvard College, magna cum laude, and the University of Tennessee College of Law, magna cum laude.
+Originally from Oak Ridge, Tennessee, I graduated from Harvard College and the University of Tennessee College of Law.
 I am a member of the Order of the Coif, and I was inducted into Phi Delta Phi.

 After graduating from law school in 1992, I clerked for Hon.
 Boyce F. Martin, Jr. of the United States Court of Appeals for the Sixth Circuit.
 I have been lead counsel in over 100 federal and State appeals.